RLNT/sinus-staff-list/CONFIGURATION.md

 *Info*:
 - defines if usernames in the list should be formatted as hyperlinks
 - hyperlink usernames can be used to edit groups, send messages and other actions right from the list
-- uses the same menu as when you rightclick a user in TeamSpeak by yourself
+- uses the same menu as when you rightclick a client in TeamSpeak by yourself
 - if you choose no, it will just use plain text
 </details>
 <details>